Camera: miniCAM8M gain 78/ offset 50-Linearity HDR mode

 In the “Linearity HDR” mode, the full well is 46 ke-, while the read noise is only 1.0e-; the dynamic range reaches up to 46,300:1, equivalent to 93 dB or 15.5 stops.

-The filters provided with the miniCAM8C deepsky combo are customized by Optolong Optics.
-These include a light pollution filter (LPF), a heavy light pollution filter (HLP), a four-channel enhancement filter (FCE), and a UV/IR cut filter.
+This set includes four filters: a light pollution filter (LPF), a heavy light pollution filter (HLP), a four-channel enhancement filter (FCE), and a UV/IR cut filter.

 (M57, captured by Nico Carver using miniCAM8 +ArIII, SII, Ha, OIII filters)